 Enjoy breakfast in the morning in the tranquil countryside, followed by your chosen activity (please inform in advance to allow for preparations): Should you go biking the countryside or explore more of the Great Wall?

 Option #1 – Biking: Go bike riding with your guide through the village and in the countryside.
-You will explore the area, pass by a river, the village committee offices, a Tibetan Mastiff Breeding Centre, a rainbow trout farming base and in general enjoy the natural scenery and everyday life of the locals.
+You will explore the area, pass by a river, the village committee offices, a rainbow trout farming base and in general enjoy the natural scenery and everyday life of the locals.
 You can make stops upon your request to take pictures.
 A Chinese lunch will be served in your home stay when back from explorations.
 You will have time to take a nap or hang around in the village until pick up.
 On the way back to Beijing you will have will have a short stop at Huanghuacheng Great wall (facade), which is built beside a beautiful lake.

 Option #2 – Hiking: Go by private vehicle to the Huanghuacheng Great Wall and spend another day in the company of great mountain views, impressive man built structures and a breath-taking lake at the foot of the wall.